Contents: Textile upholstery ↡ Leather upholstery ↡

 Textile upholstery

-Vacuum the upholstery of the cushions or brush it with a not too soft brush.
-For heavy soiling, use dry foam.
-Treat grease and oil stains with cleaning gasoline.
-However, detergent must not be poured directly onto the material, otherwise halos will inevitably form.
-The stain is treated by circular wiping from the outside to the inside.
-In most cases, other contaminants can be removed with warm soapy water.
+Vacuum the cushion upholstery or brush it with a not-too-soft brush.
+In case of heavy soiling, use dry foam.
+Treat greasy and oily stains with cleaning gasoline.
+But do not pour detergent directly onto the material, as this will inevitably create halos.
+The stain is treated by wiping it in a circular motion from the outside to the inside.
+In most cases, other stains can be removed with warm soapy water.

 Leather upholstery

-Lightly dampen a knitted or woolen cloth with water and use it to clean the leather surface without overwetting the leather or seams.
-Then wipe the dried skin with a clean and soft cloth.
+Lightly dampen a knitted or woolen cloth with water and clean the leather surface with it, without over-wetting the leather or seams.
+Then wipe the dry leather with a clean, soft cloth.

-Heavily soiled leather can be cleaned with a mild, neutral detergent without bleach (two tablespoons per liter of water) Carefully remove grease and oil stains without pressing with a swab dipped in cleaning gasoline.
+Heavily soiled leather surfaces can be cleaned with a mild, neutral detergent without bleach (two tablespoons per liter of water) Remove greasy and oily stains carefully without applying pressure using a swab soaked in cleaning gasoline.

-Purified (varnished) leather chairs in order to care for them must also be treated with carnelian oil as an anti-electrostatic agent.
-Shake this oil well before use and apply it in a thin layer with a soft cloth.
-After soaking it, wipe the skin with a clean and soft cloth.
-This treatment is recommended under normal use every six months.
+Cleaned (varnished) leather chairs should also be treated with carnelian oil as an antistatic agent to maintain their appearance.
+Shake the oil well before use and apply a thin layer with a soft cloth.
+After it has been absorbed, wipe the leather with a clean, soft cloth.
+This treatment is recommended to be carried out every six months under normal use.